ibm-cloud-docs/codeengine/cmd_defs.md

 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `buildrun` commands.

+For more information about working with builds and build runs, see [Building a container image](/docs/codeengine?topic=codeengine-build-image).

 You can use either `buildrun` or `br` in your `buildrun` commands.
 To see CLI help for the `buildrun` commands, run `ibmcloud ce br -h`.
 {: tip}